t04glovern/t04glovern.github.io.raw/_posts/2015-12-11-learning-aspnet-part-1.markdown

 Updating alias 'default' to 'dnx-clr-win-x86.1.0.0-rc1-update1'
 {% endhighlight bat %}

-You can also manually pull down other versions using the following in order to support different architecture.
+You can also manually pull down other versions using the following in order to support different architectures.

 {% highlight bat %}
 dnvm install 1.0.0-rc1-update1 -arch x64
 {% endhighlight bat %}

 You might also want the `coreclr` versions, in which case you can run the following to pull down the respective version.
-Also do the same for the x86 version
+Do the same for the x86 version.

 {% highlight bat %}
 dnvm install 1.0.0-rc1-update1 -r coreclr